-Calvary Theological Seminary (the "Seminary"), in order to promote its fundamental mission, has adopted a zero tolerance policy for the use, consumption, possession, or distribution of alcohol on Seminary property or at any Seminary sponsored or sanctioned event, regardless of the age of the student.
+Calvary Theological Seminary (the "Seminary"), in order to promote its fundamental mission, has adopted a zero-tolerance policy for the use, consumption, possession, or distribution of alcohol on Seminary property or at any Seminary sponsored or sanctioned event, regardless of the age of the student.
 Participation in any of the above activities is strictly prohibited.

 Any student under the legal age for consumption of alcohol that is unlawfully using, consuming, possessing, or distributing alcohol will be subject to disciplinary sanctions including, but not limited to, disciplinary dismissal.
-Any student over the age for legal consumption of alcohol that is using, consuming, possessing, or distributing alcohol may be subject to disciplinary sanctions including, but not limited to, disciplinary dismissal.
+Any student over the age for legal consumption of alcohol that is using, consuming, possessing, or distributing alcohol may be subject to disciplinary sanctions including, but not limited to, disciplinary be subject to disciplinary sanctions including, but not limited to, disciplinary be subject to disciplinary sanctions including, but not limited to, disciplinary be subject to disciplinary sanctions including, but not limited to, disciplinary be subject to disciplinary sanctions including, but not limited to, disciplinary dismissal.